 VII.
-Arbitration Guidelines
+Arbitration Guidelines:

-Vehicles that have any of the defects outlined in Appendix I that were not disclosed by the seller or announced at the time of sale must be reported to Auction within the time frame noted below in order to be eligible for arbitration.
-Vehicles must be returned to Auction in the same or better condition than when purchased with no more than 500 miles.
+Vehicles that have any arbitrable defects (including those outlined in Appendix I) that were not disclosed by the seller or announced at the time of sale must be reported to Auction within the time frame noted below in order to be eligible for arbitration.
+Vehicles must be returned to Auction in the same or better condition than when purchased with no more than (auction choice) miles.